pedestal/pedestal/app/docs/design-spec.md

 Using inform messages to describe changes to the information model has had a significant effect on the design of inform messages.
 This is the main motivation behind having inform messages be a vector of event entries.
-We need this so that we can describe all of the changes which happened at the same time.
+We need this so that we can indicate that a group of changes happened at the same time.

-It is interesting that effecting change and reporting change happens in the same way when dealing with the UI or with information model.
+It is interesting that effecting change and reporting change happens in the same way when dealing with the UI or with the information model.
 This consistency leads to fewer concepts and more reusable code.